Senior Claire Heyne Receives 2025-2026 Jerome S. Bruner Award for Excellence in Undergraduate Research

 The Department of Psychology and Neuroscience is proud to announce that senior Claire Heyne has been honored as the recipient of the 2025–2026 Jerome S. Bruner Award for Excellence in Undergraduate Research.
 Heyne exemplifies the intellectual curiosity, rigor, and commitment to meaningful scholarship that the Bruner Award recognizes.

-Heyne is drawn to developmental psychology for its relevance to education, technology, and legal systems.
+Heyne is drawn to Developmental Psychology for its relevance to education, technology and legal systems.
 She found the field to be a natural intersection of academic interest and personal commitment, as she has always enjoyed working with children.
 Her current research in the Tomasello Lab examines how behavioral coordination may facilitate perspective-taking abilities in preschool-aged children.
 This work represents the most significant research project of her undergraduate career.
-Together, these two studies will form her senior thesis, which she will complete and defend this spring.
+Together, these two studies will form her senior thesis, which she will complete and defend in the Spring term of 2026.

-Heyne began data collection for the first study this past summer with support from the Department of Psychology & Neuroscience’s Vertical Integration Program.
-For this project, she uses behavioral experiments designed as engaging games for children.
-She notes that designing procedures that both keep young children engaged and address the project’s theoretical questions was challenging yet intellectually stimulating.
+Heyne began data collection for the first study in the summer of 2025 with support from the Department of Psychology & Neuroscience’s Vertical Integration Program.
+For this project, she used behavioral experiments designed as games for children, noting that creating procedures that kept young children engaged and addressed the project’s theoretical questions was challenging and intellectually stimulating.
 Results from the first study revealed a fascinating interaction between coordination engagement and age, which significantly affected children’s perspective-taking abilities.
-In her second study, Heyne is examining whether this effect extends to a more theoretically difficult, form of perspective-taking in slightly older children.
+In her second study, Heyne working to exam whether this effect extends to a more theoretically difficult form of perspective-taking in slightly older children.

-Looking ahead, Heyne will attend law school in the fall.
+Looking ahead, Heyne will attend law school in the fall of 2026.
 While she has not yet finalized her choice, she is excited about the selection process.
 One thing she is certain of is her intention to continue contributing to academic research while pursuing her legal education.

 Reflecting on her undergraduate journey, Heyne is grateful for the opportunity to explore a wide range of disciplines through Duke’s diverse course offerings, as well as for the many research opportunities available to undergraduates.
 She encourages fellow students interested in research to pursue that interest, even if they are unsure whether it is the right fit, as it may open pathways to a meaningful career.
 Even if it does not, students will gain valuable skills and a clearer understanding of the work they enjoy.

-For Heyne, research has significantly strengthened her writing, logical reasoning, creativity, and skepticism, while also fostering patience and an ability to center the experiences of others.
-As Dr. Tomasello often advises, “When planning how long it will take to complete a study, take the amount of time it should theoretically take, then double that.”
-Though balancing academic and research responsibilities can be demanding, Heyne notes that finding meaning and small joys in her work helped her overcome those challenges, a lesson she hopes to share with fellow students and will carry with her as she continues her academic journey.
+For Heyne, research has significantly strengthened her writing, logical reasoning, creativity and skepticism, while also fostering patience and an ability to center the experiences of others.
+As Tomasello often advises, “When planning how long it will take to complete a study, take the amount of time it should theoretically take — then double that.”
+Though balancing academic and research responsibilities can be demanding, Heyne notes that finding meaning and small joys in her work helped her overcome those challenges, a lesson she hopes to share with fellow students, which she will carry with her as she continues her academic journey.

-The Department of Psychology and Neuroscience congratulates Claire Heyne on receiving the Jerome S. Bruner Award. we look forward to seeing the impact she will continue to make in both academia and the broader community.
+The Department of Psychology & Neuroscience congratulates Claire Heyne on receiving the Jerome S. Bruner Award.
+We look forward to seeing the impact she will continue to make in both academia and the broader community.